Observing complementary Lucas sequences using non-Hermitian zero modes: Introduction

 In a recent study \cite{LL}, a linear recurrence relation was shown to be essential for a ``linear localization" phenomenon in coupled photonic systems \cite{NPreview}, which was exhibited by a symmetry and topologically protected zero mode \cite{Hasan,Qi,Alicea,Beenakker}: When weakly coupled to a one-dimensional non-Hermitian lattice with gain and loss modulation (``reservoir''), an edge state with zero energy (``zero mode'') in a Hermitian lattice (``system'') can display a linearly decreasing amplitude as a function of space in the reservoir.
 This linear waveform occurs when the zero mode transitions from the exponentially localized regime \cite{Localization_RMP1,Localization_RMP2,Localization_PT} to the delocalized regime in the reservoir; at which point the recurrence relation of its wave function on both even-numbered and odd-numbered lattice sites in the reservoir (``sublattices''), i.e., \be \Psi_n = 2\alpha \Psi_{n-2} - \Psi_{n-4}\quad (\alpha\in\mathbb{R}), \ee becomes simply \be \Psi_n = 2 \Psi_{n-2} - \Psi_{n-4}. \ee

 Equation (\ref{eq:iter2}) is a special example of the linear recurrence relation \be F_m = PF_{m-1}-QF_{m-2}\quad (P,Q\in\mathbb{Z}) \ee that defines the Lucas sequences.
-For a given pair of $P$ and $Q$, Eq.~(\ref{eq:lucas}) allows two linearly independent integer solutions, the most famous being the Fibonacci numbers 0, 1, 1, 2, 3, 5, $\ldots$ when $P=1$ and $Q=-1$.
+For a given pair of $P$ and $Q$, Eq.~(\ref{eq:lucas}) allows two linearly independent and complementary integer solutions.
+They can be differentiated by their two initial numbers: One starts with 0 and 1 by convention, and the other 2 and $P$.
+The most famous example is the Fibonacci numbers 0, 1, 1, 2, 3, 5, $\ldots$ with $P=1$ and $Q=-1$.
 Its complementary solution with the same $P$ and $Q$, on the other hand, is the lesser-known Lucas numbers 2, 1, 3, 4, 7, 11, $\ldots$

-In this article, we show that the two complementary Lucas sequences of Eq.~(\ref{eq:iter2}) can be observed, up to an overall phase and amplitude choice, on the same physical platform.
+In this article, we first show that the two complementary Lucas sequences of Eq.~(\ref{eq:iter2}) can be observed, up to an overall phase and amplitude choice, on the same physical platform.
 They are manifested as linearly localized edge states already mentioned and a constant-intensity mode \cite{CI1,CI2,activeResonance}, respectively.

 For the former, the previous finding is limited to the weak coupling limit of the system and the reservoir, leading to a weak linear tail in the reservoir compared to the peak amplitude of the edge state in the system \cite{LL}.
 Here, we first lift this severe limitation by properly engineering the non-Hermitian landscape of the coupled lattice: By allowing the system to be also non-Hermitian, i.e., including loss on the system side as well, we can achieve linear localization in the strong system-reservoir coupling regime, which enhances the linear tail in the reservoir and facilitates its potential experimental observation.
 We further study a different configuration where the non-Hermitian reservoir bridges two systems , and we show that linear localization can be observed, for example, when the second system supports a zero mode with a vanished amplitude at the coupling site.